 Below you can find my tips on visiting Mount Rushmore National Memorial and things to do in the breathtaking area nearby.
 Read on!

-Visit Mount Rushmore & what to see nearby - overview:
+Visit Mount Rushmore and What to See Nearby – OVERVIEW

 Things to do at Mount Rushmore National Memorial

 Along with admiring the enormous sculpted faces of George Washington, Thomas Jefferson, Theodore Roosevelt, and Abraham Lincoln, there are many activities available to immerse yourself in the history and beauty of Mount Rushmore National Memorial.

 Here is a short summary of what you can expect to see and do when visiting Mount Rushmore.

 Please note that at the moment of the latest update of this article, certain areas around Mt Rushmore are closed due to construction and maintenance.
 It’s still possible to view Mt Rushmore and experience most of the area during the works (which are scheduled to finish by spring 2020).
 For more information, please check the official website of the National Park Service.

 The Avenue of the Flags is the main pathway to the Mt Rushmore memorial.
 Here, guests are greeted by a walkway flanked on both sides by the flags of all 50 states and territories of the United States.

 Arranged in alphabetical order, the names of each state, district, commonwealth and territory are listed on the pillars directly below each flag.